ElePaga/TE-SPECIATION/README.md

 snakemake --cores 4 --verbose -p --rerun-incomplete --keep-going --use-conda
 ```

-To run only a specific rule '-U _RuleName_' can be added to the command line.
+To run only up to specific rule '-U _RuleName_' can be added to the command line.